If you work with data, you know that discrepancy is inevitable. But what do you do when you find a discrepancy in data?

 Changes in the underlying data can also lead to discrepancies.
 For example, if the definition of a concept changes over time, data from different periods may not be directly comparable.
 Also, time means more sessions in programs you use at your organization.

-A single large change or event also makes difference.
+A single large change or event also makes a difference.
 For example, changing a platform that records a large amount of information.
 These changes compound and make reports, date information, and users all hard to track.

 Errors can also occur during the data processing stage.
 This can happen if data is incorrectly coded or formatted.
 It can also occur if data is mistakenly deleted or duplicated.
 It's also possible in third-party analytics programs, like Google Analytics.